You think it’s easy to set a healthy balance between dating & God?

 I have a confession.

-Whenever I used to be in a relationship, I would always put my boyfriend first before everyone else… including my faith with Christ.
+Whenever I used to be in a relationship, I would always put my boyfriend first before everyone else… including my faith in Christ.

 “Loyalty” and “faithfulness” were seen as two things that really sealed your relationship and made you a good “girlfriend”.
 So I stood by his side and ignored everyone else.